Cataland: Why the Fuss?: Summary of results

-By ``explicit,'' we mean that we provide a bijection, rather than just proving existence of a bijection by a counting argument.
-The term ``uniform'' specifies that the description of the bijection does not use the classification theorem of finite Coxeter systems.
+We use the term ``explicit'' to mean that we provide a bijection (rather than relying on a counting argument), the term ``uniform'' to indicate that we do not use the classification theorem of finite Coxeter systems, and the term ``natural'' to mean that the given bijections respect the inductive parabolic structure on each family.
+In fact, the proofs will very often be based on the inductive structure provided by a modification of Cambrian rotation called the \defn{Cambrian recurrence}, as in \Cref{prop:nc_cambrian_recurrence,,prop:assoc_cambrian_recurrence,,prop:msort_cambrian_recurrence}.

-\paragraph{Cambrian lattices} Although the exchange graph of S.~Fomin and N.~Reading's $m$-eralized $c$-cluster complex can be used to define a Cambrian graph for bipartite Coxeter elements, no corresponding poset has been considered in the literature for $m>1$.
-In particular, no orientation of the exchange graph was known to be a lattice.
-In \Cref{sec:nc_cambrian_posets,sec:sort_cambrian_lattices,sec:cs_cambrian_poset}, we close this third gap with definitions of the $m$-eralized $c$-Cambrian lattice on each of $\NCm(W,c)$, $\Sortm(W,c)$, and $\Assocm(W,c)$.
-Our construction $m$-eralizes N.~Reading's Cambrian lattices, which are themselves generalizations of the classical Tamari lattices.
+\paragraph{Cambrian lattices} Although the flip graph of S.~Fomin and N.~Reading's $m$-eralized $c$-cluster complex can be used to define a Cambrian graph for bipartite Coxeter elements, no corresponding poset has been considered in the literature for $m>1$.
+In particular, no orientation of the $m$-eralized exchange graph was known to be a lattice.

-For $\NCm(W,c)$ and $\Assocm(W,c),$ we construct these posets as the transitive closures of the objects under certain flips.
-Exactly as in the case $m=1$, the structure on $\Sortm(W,c)$ is inherited from the weak order on~$\Wm$.
-This yields the following theorem which is proven in \Cref{thm:sort_is_lattice,thm:cambnccambsort,thm:cambnccambassoc}.
+In \Cref{sec:nc_cambrian_posets,sec:m-cluster-subword,sec:sort_cambrian_lattices}, we give definitions of the $m$-eralized $c$-Cambrian lattice on each of $\NCm(W,c)$, $\Assocm(W,c)$, and $\Sortm(W,c)$.
+For $\NCm(W,c)$ and $\Assocm(W,c)$, we construct these posets as the transitive closures of the objects under certain flips, while $\Sortm(W,c)$ inherits its poset structure from the weak order on~$\Wm$.
+The present construction $m$-eralizes N.~Reading's Cambrian lattices, which are themselves generalizations of the classical Tamari lattices.
+As a case of particular interest, this construction provides a new $m$-eralization of the Tamari lattice, different from the $m$-Tamari lattice (\Cref{sec:tamari}).